-A $6.2 million IBM SP RS/6000 named blackforest was delivered to NCAR on August 11, 1999.
+Blackforest, a $6.2 million IBM SP RS/6000, was delivered to NCAR on August 11, 1999.
 Use of the computer was equally divided between NCAR's community users and the Climate Simulation Laboratory.

-For NCAR, the arrival of the SP began a transition to clustered shared-memory processors.
-Blackforest was a distributed-memory clustered machine consisting of many nodes in which memory was shared by the processors within the nodes.
-Between nodes, information was exchanged by message passing.
+For NCAR, the arrival of the SP began a transition to clustered, shared-memory processors.
+Blackforest was a distributed-memory, clustered machine consisting of many nodes in which memory was shared by the processors within the nodes.
+Information was exchanged between nodes by message passing.

-Blackforest took over much of the computing that formerly had been done by antero, the CRAY C90.
-Over the course of its lifetime, blackforest provided scientists with a platform to study global climate change, droughts, long-range weather prediction, atmospheric chemistry, and space weather.
+Blackforest took over much of the computing that had been done by Antero 2, a Cray C90.
+Over its lifetime, Blackforest provided scientists with a platform to study global climate change, droughts, long-range weather prediction, atmospheric chemistry, and space weather.

-The following year, in October 2001, the system upgraded to more than double its initial size, with the addition of 164 Winterhawk II nodes and three Nighthawk II nodes for a total of 318 nodes.
-This expansion, part of a the Phase I rollout of a new Advanced Research Computing System (ARCS) that would later include another IBM cluster, gave blackforest a peak speed of 1.962 teraflops — again more than doubling the computational power available to NCAR researchers.
+The system was upgraded to more than double its initial size in October 2001 with the addition of 164 Winterhawk II nodes and three Nighthawk II nodes for a total of 318 nodes.
+The expansion was part of the Phase 1 rollout of a new Advanced Research Computing System (ARCS) that would later include another IBM cluster.
+It gave Blackforest a peak speed of 1.962 teraflops, again more than doubling the computational power available to NCAR researchers.

-In total, blackforest spent 14% of its life as a Winterhawk I system, 27% of its life as a Winterhawk II system, and 59% of its life in its final configuration as Phase I of ARCS.
+In total, Blackforest spent 14% of its life as a Winterhawk I system, 27% as a Winterhawk II system, and 59% in its final configuration in Phase I of ARCS.

-The system ran the AIX operating system and supports Fortran (95/90/77), C, and C++ compilers.
+The system ran the AIX operating system and supported Fortran (95/90/77), C, and C++ compilers.
 It ran LoadLeveler as its batch subsystem.

-Blackforest was decommissioned on January 20, 2005, after serving NCAR for over four and a half years.
+Blackforest was decommissioned on January 20, 2005, after serving NCAR for more than four and a half years.